EmekaKalu/KaluOttahEmekaAssessment/README.md

 # KaluOttahEmekaAssessment
-My Assessment for Sabi
-When Sabiassessment(cypress) is cloned in terminal of project type npm rum Sabi Thank you for the opportunity
+My Assessment for the position of Quality Assurance Engineer at Sabi When Sabiassessment(cypress) is cloned in terminal of project type "npm run Sabi" Thank you for the opportunity